evgenyneu/Dodo/README.md

 ## Setup

-There are three ways you can add Dodo to your project.
+There are multiple ways you can add Dodo to your project.

 **Add source**